 But the difficulty is paying for those leads.
 The more competitive a keyword is, the more expensive it typically becomes.
 Some keywords can cost $30 per click.
 That’s a big number when you only have so much to spend on marketing.
 Still, with a cost that high, you can assume that other firms are vying for position because they know it’s a profitable keyword.

 Setting up a Google Ad campaign correctly can create an endless stream of mortgage leads.
 Setting it up poorly can waste a lot of precious marketing dollars.
+Find out what works for your business in terms of resource spend and ROI.

 Nurturing mortgage leads